Inside a Ukraine hospital where medics work as rockets fall - NewsBreak

 Inside a Ukraine hospital where medics work as rockets fall

-BAKHMUT, Ukraine (Reuters) - The hospital in the small Ukrainian town of Bakhmut was never intended to receive queues of ambulances bringing the wounded and traumatised from the front line of Europe’s biggest battlefield.
+BAKHMUT, Ukraine, May 11 (Reuters) - The hospital in the small Ukrainian town of Bakhmut was never intended to receive queues of ambulances bringing the wounded and traumatised from the front line of Europe's biggest battlefield.

 Nor did the volunteer paramedics expect, four months ago, to be shuttling back and forth to the front line of a brutal tank battle, within earshot of rockets and shelling.